FeralGroundhog/ballroomboutique/README.md

 ## PROFILE
-- TODO replace Donatas' profile pic in desktop with the new one he provided
+- DONE replace Donatas' profile pic in desktop with the new one he provided

 ## GALLERY
 - DONE replace remaining demo pictures with real clients
 - DONE adjust text size in mobile view to display dates correctly
+- DONE add additional row of client photos
 - TODO Setup third description item for type of dance, possibly next to or below date ..- Missing dance style information